-Returning to England excited by the potential of South Australia, William somehow convinced his 45 year old father, Richard Hamilton (Jnr), of the merits of uprooting his family to the other side of the world.
-In 1837 Richard Hamilton took out Land Order 449 in London for the Province of South Australia and along with wife Anne and eight of their nine children, arrived in Adelaide on the Katherine Stewart Forbes on 7 October 1837.
-At the time there were 646 people in the colony, mainly government officials including the first surveyor Colonel William Light.
-One of their sons, John Hamilton, aged 16, obtained a job as an assistant surveyor.
+Returning to England excited by the potential of South Australia, Richard somehow convinced his 45 year old father of the merits of uprooting his family to the other side of the world.
+In 1837 Richard Hamilton Snr took out Land Order 449 in London for the Province of South Australia and along with wife Anne and eight of their nine children, arrived in Adelaide on the Katherine Stewart Forbes on 7 October 1837.
+At the time there were 176 people in the colony, mainly government officials including the first surveyor Colonel William Light.

 The outlook in the new colony must have appeared very bright.
-What else could have caused a well established man who ran a large tailoring business in the main commercial road, Snargate Street, in the Ancient Port of Dover; as well as an orchard at an old Roman vineyard settlement called Ewell, some 8 miles outside Dover; to sell everything, leaving behind an extended family, and positions as both a Freeman of the Port and hereditary Alderman of Dover.
+What else could have caused a well established man who ran a large tailoring business in the main commercial road, Margate Street, in the Ancient Port of Dover; as well as an orchard at an old Roman vineyard settlement called Ewell, some 8 miles outside Dover; to sell everything, leaving behind an extended family, and positions as both a Freeman of the Port and hereditary Alderman of Dover.
 He also left behind various siblings including his brother John, a solicitor practising in Dover, to sail to the Antipodes and to start over at the average mortality age for men.
 Richard must have had in mind the opportunities which the new colony would represent to his nine children rather than his personal fortune.